Moulin Rouge! (musical): Others

 On November 6, 2022, the first non-English production opened at the Musical Dome in Cologne, Germany, with the dialogue and majority of the songs translated into German by Ruth and Johannes Deny.
 As of 2025, more than 1.1 million people have attended the production.
 A South Korean production opened in Seoul in December 2022 and ran through March 2023.
 Hong Kwang-Ho and Lee Choong-joo alternated in the role of Christian, and Ivy and Kim Ji-Woo split the role of Satine.
 A Japanese production ran at the Imperial Theatre in Tokyo from June 24 to August 31, 2023.
 The double cast starred Yoshio Inoue and Shouma Kai as Christian, and Nozomi Futo and Ayaka Hirahara as Satine; it featured Satoshi Hashimoto and Yuki Matsumura as Harold, Kanata Irei as the Duke, Masataka Nakagauchi as Santiago and Kaede Kaga as Nini.
-A Dutch production opened at Beatrix Theater in Utrecht on September 19, 2024.

 A Norwegian production opened on Chateau Neuf in Oslo on August 30, 2023.
 It starred Sondre Lerche and Heidi Ruud Ellingsen and featured Anders Baasmo Christiansen as Harold.
 A Danish production opened at Falkonersalen, Frederiksberg September 7, 2023 before going on tour to Vejle and Holstebro.
 It starred Silas Holst and Sara Viktoria Bjerregaard, and featured Rasmus Bjerg as Harold and Andy Roda as Baby Doll.
-The production is set to re-open at the Copenhagen Opera House July 2025.
+The production was set to be revived at the Copenhagen Opera House July 2025.
 A Swedish production played at Chinateatern in Stockholm, premiering on September 14, 2023.
 It starred Andreas Wijk and Marsha Songcome, and featured Anton Ewald as Santiago.
 A Finnish production opened at Helsinki City Theatre in Helsinki on August 29, 2024.